MicrosoftDocs/cloud-adoption-framework/docs/manage/unified-operations/server/best-practices/arc-azure-sentinel.md

 The following README will guide you on how to onboard Azure-Arc-enabled servers on to [Azure Sentinel](https://docs.microsoft.com/azure/sentinel/), so you can start collecting security-related events and start correlating them with other data sources.

 In this guide, you will enable and configure Azure Sentinel on your Azure subscription.
-To complete this process you will:
+To complete this process, you will:

 * Setup a Log Analytics Workspace where logs and events will be aggregated for analysis and correlation.